The Texas Chainsaw Massacre 2: Sequel

-Cultural references
+Legacy

+The Texas Chainsaw Massacre 2 has become a cult film in the years since its original release.

+In a press release for a 2024 revival screening, the IFC Center praised it as "a wild, outrageous, and unbelievably gory mix of southern fried terror and surreal humor."

+In culture

 The song "Jerry Was a Race Car Driver" by Primus samples audio from the movie of Chop Top chuckling and saying "Dog will hunt!".

 The song "Skelechairs" by Doormouse, later remixed by Venetian Snares, samples the movie's opening monologue.

 Film Threat's review of the film Hemet, or the Landlady Don't Drink Tea compared it to the tone of Texas Chainsaw Massacre 2, as if it were a stage play.